mat-may/survey_pipeline_template/README.md

 # Workflow

-The overall pipeline takes the raw responses data from survey participants, combines these with the historical data from previous CIS and CRIS participant responses, applies any necessary transformations and generates an output data file for passing to a separate analysis pipeline.
+This repository contains an example pipeline workflow that demonstrates the structure and implementation of the code.
+The overall pipeline takes the raw responses data from two different survey response sources, unions the two together after preprocessing, applies two example sets of transformations and generates an output data file for passing to a separate analysis pipeline.

 The pipeline is designed to be executed on a Spark cluster within a secure ONS infrastructure (DAP).
 All input and output data is strictly contained within that secure environment.